Open-Cascade-SAS/OCCT/dox/user_guides/shape_healing/shape_healing.md

 #### Fixing a lacking edge

-*FixLacking* method checks whether a wire is not closed in the parametrical space of the surface (while it can be closed in 3D).
+*FixLacking* method checks whether a wire is not closed in the parametric space of the surface (while it can be closed in 3D).
 This is done by checking whether the gap between 2D curves of each of the two adjacent edges in the wire is smaller than the tolerance of the corresponding vertex.
 The algorithm computes the gap between the edges, analyses positional relationship of the ends of these edges and (if possible) tries to insert a new edge into the gap or increases the tolerance.

 #### Fixing gaps in 2D and 3D wire by geometrical filling
 The following methods check gaps between the ends of 2D or 3D curves of adjacent edges: